 - Can you keep 6 feet of space between you and others?

 - Will you be outdoors or indoors?
 (Outdoors is safer if it isn’t crowded.
 It can be heated, but not if it has walls all around and a ceiling.)

 - What’s the length of time that you will be interacting with people?
 (Shorter is better)

-Research conclusively shows that face masks or cloth that covers your mouth and nose help to prevent the spread of the coronavirus.
+The CDC recommends all individuals, both vaccinated and unvaccinated, wear a face mask or covering when indoors around others.
+Research conclusively shows that face masks that cover your mouth and nose help to prevent the spread of the coronavirus.
 Some masks are more effective than others: stretchy “gators” may actually do more harm than good, and bandanas and scarves are too loose to be very helpful.
-The paper masks worn in hospitals are effective and so are cloth masks you can make for yourself or buy, if they are made of cotton and at least two layers thick.
-Masks are important to prevent people from spreading the virus and also to help helps prevent infection or serious symptoms for the person wearing the masks.
+Paper surgical masks worn in hospitals are effective and so are cloth masks you can make for yourself or buy, if they are made of cotton and at least two layers thick.
+Masks are important to prevent people from spreading the virus and also to help prevent infection or serious symptoms for the person wearing the masks.

-- clean and disinfect surfaces that could be exposed to the virus, including doorknobs, light switches, faucet handles, and phones.
-Make sure you use a cleaning agent that is effective for killing viruses.
+- A lower priority would be to clean and disinfect surfaces including doorknobs, light switches, faucet handles, and phones.
+An antibacterial cleaning agent won’t kill a virus, so try to find one that is effective for killing viruses.

 If you have a weakened immune system or other serious health problems, here are extra steps to protect yourself:

 - Make a plan with your doctor to monitor for symptoms

 - Have a plan with your loved ones or caregiver if you or they get sick